Close

 Step 1: Identify Your Visa Category

 Determine the appropriate visa type based on your travel purpose, duration, and nationality.
-Croatia offers short-stay Schengen visas (up to 90 days) and long-stay national visas (over 90 days).
-Review official requirements for tourism, business, study, or family reunion purposes.
+Croatia offers short-stay Schengen visas for visits up to 90 days within any 180-day period and long-stay national visas for stays exceeding 90 days.
+Review official requirements for tourism, business, study, family reunion, or the Digital Nomad Visa for remote workers.
+Croatia has been a full member of the Schengen Area since January 2023, which means visa requirements now follow unified Schengen standards.

 Step 2: Document Preparation